AlexGioffDev/PokeDB/README.md

 # POKEMON DB

-## Discover everything about your favorite Pokemon!!
+## Discover everything about your favorites Pokemon!!
 ##### (and more is coming)

 <br />